The one in the middle is the matriarch. Clearly.

 - Community: Gillian Jacobs and Alison Brie are the same height (and differ in age by all of 78 days), but Britta (late twenties to early thirties) always wears heels so she is taller than late teens to early twenties Annie.

-- Played straight with Clyde who was cast because of Daniel Anthnony's short stature.
+- Clyde was cast because of Daniel Anthnony's short stature.

 - Averted with Rani with Anjli Mohindra being cast despite being significantly taller than you'd expect a teenager to be.
 She's easily the tallest member of the main cast.